EamonnCarson/Sketch2img/docs/index.md

 # Team Contributions
 - Dongsub Kim : I implemented the code for the MRU block, generator class, discriminator class and overall training process on Google Colab.
 I made visualizations of images and losses for the poster.
 For the final blogpost, I wrote the MRU, generator, discriminator and results sections (25%)
 - David Wang : I wrote the code to clean up, process, and load the dataset.
 I also wrote the majority of the code for the MRU unit, encoder, decoder, generator, and discriminator.
 For the poster, I contributed the MRU diagram and the dataset section.
 For the blog post, I wrote the dataset and image processing sections.
 (33%)
-- Eamonn Carson : I implemented discriminator losses, created the overall network diagram (on poster/final-blogpost), wrote the explanation of losses (on final-blogpost), trained the GAN (on 25 classes), debugged the sign of losses for GAN training, and converted the final report to markdown and $$\latex$$ (25%)
+- Eamonn Carson : I implemented discriminator losses, created the overall network diagram (on poster/final-blogpost), wrote the explanation of losses (on final-blogpost), trained the GAN (on 25 classes), debugged the sign of losses for GAN training, and converted the final report to markdown and $$\LaTeX$$ (25%)
 - Kyle Kovach : I implemented the code for the generator loss function, and implemented code for each term into its own method.
 I also wrote the explanations for each term of the loss functions on the project poster.
 For the final blog post, I wrote abstract, along with the problem statement and background sections.
 (17%)

 ## References